 No wife wants to receive the dreaded late-night phone call from her husband telling her that he has been arrested and needs her help getting out of jail.
 Especially if you have no prior experience with the criminal justice system, you are likely to feel scared, confused, and helpless.
 You may wonder if you are even permitted to pay for a lawyer for your husband.
 However, taking quick and decisive action at the earliest possible stage to get your husband represented by quality legal counsel can be the difference in him walking home a free man and him spending months or years in prison.

-At The Law Offices of Lloyd Long, our Philadelphia criminal defense attorneys have years of experience helping all sorts of clients get their charges downgraded or dismissed.
+At The Law Offices of Lloyd Long, our criminal lawyer in Philadelphia has years of experience helping all sorts of clients get their charges downgraded or dismissed.
 We will be there every step of the way to answer any questions you and your husband may have and to fight to tell your husband’s side of the story.
 Below, our experienced attorneys guide you through the process that will occur after your husband has been arrested and the best steps that you can take to help ensure that his case is resolved in the most positive manner possible.

 Can You Pay for Someone Else’s Criminal Defense Lawyer in Philadelphia?